Mulberry Reduces Weight, Blood Sugar and Bad Cholesterol

 Another study found that three months of 280 milligrams per day of mulberry leaf supplementation significantly reduced triglycerides and LDL-c levels.
 C-reactive protein levels were also reduced in more than half the patients.

-We also reported other research showing reduces triglycerides and inflammation.
+We also reported other research showing that mulberry leaf reduces triglycerides and inflammation.

 How does Mulberry work?

 Other research has found that mulberry leaf inhibits amylase and alpha-glucosidase enzymes, which break down complex carbohydrates into simple sugars.
 Thus it basically reduces the assimilation of glucose sugars by preventing the break down of polysaccharides into simple sugars.
 This in turn reduces blood glucose levels.